A lot has changed in LightWave. Here is a potted list with links to pages that describe the features:

 LightWave is now easily installed and controlled as a renderslave or host with a graphical user interface making controlling a renderfarm simple.

 The LightWave object format LWO has been incremented to allow for larger quantities of nodes and surfaces.
 The LWO3 format won't open in previous versions of LightWave, you will need to export an LWO2 format object or use the LWO3 loader plugin for previous LightWave versions here.

 Default UV Map

 You can now create a default UV map in Modeler.
 It is represented in the interface with a bullet by the name.
 The major benefit will be that a specific UV map will not have to be defined, leading to much faster UV workflow.
-The default UV map will be used in Layout for the Surface Input node's U, V and dU, dV outputs.
+The default UV map will also be used in Layout for the Surface Input node's U, V and dU, dV outputs.

 The UDIM method of assigning images as textures and organizing UV maps was created by WETA for the Lord of the Rings films and has now been implemented for LightWave.